Road trip hack: How to camp from Brisbane to Cairns on the cheap

-Gladstone has a passion for all things maritime and water sporting.
+Gladstone is the epicentre for all things maritime and water sporting.
 Drop a rod at one of the many fishing spots, explore the harbour or adjacent islands and drop it back to Central Queensland time.

-Camp: Boyne River Tourist Park sits on the banks of – you guessed it – the Boyne River and is a great spot for fishing, picnicking and a spot of stand-up paddle boarding.
+Camp: Boyne River Tourist Park sits on the banks of the Boyne River and is a great spot for fishing, picnicking and a spot of stand-up paddle boarding.

 Caffeinate: MJs Retro & Vintage Wares and Café, 48843 Bruce Hwy, Benaraby.